RJonMshka/CS474Homework1/README.md

 Each expression or instruction need to be evaluated for its working.
 There are two types of evaluations for this DSL.

 1. **Total Evaluation**: This can be accomplished by adding or calling eval by `.eval` at the end of the outermost expression.
 As soon as the eval is called, all the expressions which are part of the expression on which eval is called, will be evaluated and the whole expression is reduced to a single value.
 This DSL generally works with Set Theory, so, its Set expressions and operation expression returns `Set[Any]` type value.
 However, this DSL is not limited to just sets.
 It is capable of return value of type `Any` with expressions like Value, UnitExp, etc.
 2. **Partial Evaluation (and optimization)**: Partial optimization can be achieved by calling method `evaluate` with syntax as `.evaluate`.
 This is actually a two part process, first is the true partial evaluation which modifies the SetExpression into another one by replacing values with variable references which are available in the binding environment of the scope active during the evaluation of that expression.
 If the resulting expression does not have any unknown variable reference left, it can be totally evaluated by just calling `.eval`.
 However, if there are still unknown variable references left in the expression, the expression cannot be reduced to a value.
 This allows the scope of optimization where the every part of the SetExpression is scanned for optimization.
 The optimizer tries to reduce the expression for simpler calculations based on some concrete rules of set theory.
 At the end, it again checks if the optimization has resulted in removal of unknown variable references from the expression and its body.
-If so, it is going to evaluated and reduced to a value, otherwise expression.
+If so, it is going to evaluate and reduced to a value, otherwise expression.

 For example, the below code declares a variable with name `var1` and assign it a value of `1` (which is the evaluated value of `Value(3)` expression itself).
 Since, `Value(1)` is also an expression, but you do not need to call `eval` on it separately.
 You just have to call `eval` on the outermost expression which is `Assign` in this case.
 ```